-- Bus drivers shall practice all safety actions and protocols as indicated for other staff, e.g., hand hygiene and face coverings. - Bus drivers will be screened before their shift begins pursuant to the District's policy for health screening employees. - Bus drivers will be reminded to implement certain personal hygiene actions, e.g. frequent hand washing, and be afforded the opportunity to do so, such as, having sufficient time between routes.
+- Bus drivers shall practice all safety actions and protocols as indicated for other staff, e.g., hand hygiene and face coverings. - Bus drivers will be reminded to implement certain personal hygiene actions, e.g. frequent hand washing, and be afforded the opportunity to do so, such as, having sufficient time between routes.